Event research UCF Knights Football vs. Oklahoma State Cowboys Football

 | Website | okstate.com | ||

 The Oklahoma State Cowboys football program represents Oklahoma State University in college football.
 The team is a member of the Big 12 Conference and competes at the NCAA Division I Football Bowl Subdivision level.
-The most recent head coach was Mike Gundy, who coached the Cowboys for 21 seasons.
+On November 25, 2025, it was announced that Eric Morris would become head coach beginning in the 2026 season.
 Oklahoma State plays its home games at Boone Pickens Stadium in Stillwater, Oklahoma.

 Since the beginning of the program in 1901, Oklahoma State has compiled a 640–581–48 record for a .523 winning percentage.
 Oklahoma State claims one national championship in 1945 (awarded by the AFCA) in addition to eleven conference championships, and the team has also appeared in 34 bowl games, amassing a 22–12 bowl game record, which include 5 victories in New Year's Six bowl games.
 The Cowboys have produced 66 All-Americans with 50 being first-team (20 consensus, 8 unanimous) selections.
 Running back Barry Sanders won the Heisman Trophy in 1988, and the school has had 8 former players and coaches inducted into the College Football Hall of Fame.